 Topic 5: Monitoring and Observability

 Monitoring and observability are essential DevOps practices that help you understand the health, performance, and reliability of your applications and infrastructure.
 In this topic, you'll learn how to set up monitoring using Prometheus and visualize metrics with Grafana.
+You'll then explore AI agents with n8n and agentic workflows which enable you to automate incident response instead of relying purely on manual intervention.

 Why are monitoring and observability important for cloud-native applications?